‘The Beatles didn’t invent teenagers,’ says Seth Godin in his TED talk, The Tribes We Lead. ‘They merely chose to lead them.’

 It’s important to note that your visual branding must be consistent, distinctive and appealing.
 If you don’t get your visual branding right, even the most loyal followers won’t want to be marked by it.

 Verbal.
-The Marketing Spot says there are three areas a brand’s vocabulary can cover:
+There are three areas a brand’s vocabulary can cover:

 Every time someone mentions a grande latte, an iPhone, or a tweet, you know exactly which company they are talking about.
 Having a brand vocabulary allows you to unobtrusively insert your brand into everyday conversations and for buyers to recognise other buyers by what they say.